Extremal Bases, Geometrically Separated Domains and Applications: Notations and organization of the paper

-In the last Section (\ref{sec|Applications-to-complex-analysis}) we show that all the sharp global and local results for Bergman kernel, Bergman and Szegö projections and invariant metrics can be established for geometrically separated domains when there exists adapted pluri-subharmonic functions.
-The local sharp estimate of the Szegö projection when the Levi form is locally diagonalizable is an example of these results.
+In the last Section (\ref{sec:Applications-to-complex-analysis}) we show that all the sharp global and local results for Bergman kernel, Bergman and Szeg\"o projections and invariant metrics can be established for geometrically separated domains when there exist adapted pluri-subharmonic functions.
+The local sharp estimate of the Szeg\"o projection when the Levi form is locally diagonalizable is an example of these results.